naomibaes/naomibaes.github.io/content/publication/journal-article_2024_6_PLOS Mental Health/index.md

 slides: example
 ---

-We wrote a piece on the study in THE CONVERSATION: https://theconversation.com/mental-illness-psychiatric-disorder-or-psychological-problem-what-should-we-call-mental-distress-226748?utm_medium=Social&utm_source=Twitter#Echobox=1717543647-1
+We wrote a piece on our study in THE CONVERSATION: https://theconversation.com/mental-illness-psychiatric-disorder-or-psychological-problem-what-should-we-call-mental-distress-226748?utm_medium=Social&utm_source=Twitter#Echobox=1717543647-1